Producing "new" semi-orthogonal decompositions in arithmetic geometry: Introduction

 \section{Introduction}

-This paper is dedicated to constructing "new" {\it semi-orthogonal decompositions} (see Definitions \ref{dsort}(1) and \ref{dmult}(2) below) of certain triangulated categories out of "old" ones; the relevance of this matter is discussed in Remark \ref{dvac}.
-We prove some general existence statements and apply them to various derived categories of coherent sheaves over a scheme $X$ that is proper over the spectrum of a noetherian ring $R$ (we will always suppose that $X$ satisfies these conditions in this paper).
+This paper is devoted to constructing "new" {\it semi-orthogonal decompositions} (see Definitions \ref{dsort}(1) and \ref{dmult}(2) below) of certain triangulated categories out of "old" ones; the relevance of this matter is discussed in Remark \ref{rvac}(1).
+We prove some general existence statements and apply them to various triangulated subcategories of $D(\operatorname{Qcoh}(X))$ (see Definition \ref{dadm}(\ref{icoh})); we always assume $X$ to be a scheme that is proper over the spectrum of a noetherian ring $R$.
 These applications rely on the main results of \cite{neesat} and \cite{neetc} along with the new Theorem \ref{tnee2}.

-In this introduction we re-formulate some of the results of the main body of the paper in terms of {\it admissible} subcategories (cf. Remark \ref{rdec2} below).
-We suggest the reader to check that these statements can be obtained from their "decomposition" versions via straightforward applications of Proposition \ref{pdec}.
+In this introduction we re-formulate some of the results of the main body of the paper in terms of {\it admissible} subcategories (cf. Remark \ref{rdec1}(2) below).
+We suggest the reader to check that these statements can be obtained from their "decomposition" versions (see Theorem \ref{tone}) via straightforward applications of Proposition \ref{pdec}.

 We start from some definitions.
 In this paper all the subcategories we consider will be assumed to be strictly full.

 \begin{defin} Let $\dmu$ be a triangulated category; assume that $\tu,\tu'$, and some $\tu_i$ are its (strictly full) triangulated subcategories.